Avaiga/taipy-doc/docs/migration.md

 # From 2.x to 3.0

+1. In Taipy GUI 3.0, the `on_action` callback signature was unified across all controls: the third parameter (*action*) was dropped.
+The *payload* dictionary parameter that used to be in fourth place is now in third place and contains an *action* key that is set to the action name if you used to use *action*.

-1. In Taipy Core 3.0 we deprecated the `pipeline` concept in favor of [sequence](./manuals/core/entities/sequence-mgt.md).
+2. In Taipy Core 3.0 we deprecated the `pipeline` concept in favor of [sequence](./manuals/core/entities/sequence-mgt.md).
 This also means that `configure_pipeline` from Taipy Config was removed, making it necessary to update your config code.
 Take for instance the following config on `Taipy 2.4`: